 11 Estimate of the number of citizens who access an additional 10% of metropolitan GCR jobs due to the PPTI.
+Final Report v3.3 August '19 update Page 85

 Future infrastructure will rapidly increase the multimodal potential of the ring road: Line 1 of the Metro already intersects it at the center; Line 3 is expected to intersect it in the east and provide an intermodal transit hub connecting to the future electric train connecting the new administrative capital and eastern NUCS; and Line 2 is currently going through a feasibility study to assess the possibility of intersecting the Ring Road in the West.